cysouw/diathesis/text/c01_introduction.md

 c.
 Es ist bekannt, dass der Sportler hofft den Wettkampf zu gewinnen.
 :::

-In some intermediate cases both orders are possible, as shown in [@Next].
+In some intermediate cases both orders are possible, as shown in [@next].
 These constructions will be called 'semi-coherent' here.

 :::ex
 a.
 Ich helfe dir den Koffer zu tragen.